NawalSarah/NawalSarah/README.md

 ## ⚡ Fun Fact

-Still figuring this part out… but probably:

-> I enjoy building things that make life easier — even if it starts as a small idea 🚀
+> I enjoy building things that make life easier.. even if it starts as a small idea 🚀

 ---